ThuraTunScibotics/Peanut-Oil-Production-Mini-Factory/README.md

 ## Objectives
 - To look into mechanical design of screw milling, conveyor design and pneumatic based bottle capping mechanism
 - To understand the working principle of PLC controller used to control automation process
-- To innovate automation industry for small business.
+- To innovate automation industry for small business

 ## Operation Process